A-Hoenig/Project-One/README2.md

 ![About Page image](assets/readme-images/screenshot-about.jpg)

-The about section give a self portrait of the Photographer and his welcome text to invite you in and share his passion.
+The about section shows a self portrait of the Photographer and his welcome text to invite you in and share his passion.
 The text dynamically adjusts around the circular photo on larger screens.

 #### The Gallery Page

 The gallery page is once again designed to put the pictures first.
 Only minimal margins are used to allow maximum content.
-Media queries dnamically adjust the numbe rof columns as more screensize becomes available.
-For phone displays only a single colum is used with each picture taking up the full width.
-On teh largest screen, 4 columns are used to fill the screen with images.
+Media queries dynamically adjust the number of columns as more screensize becomes available.
+For phone displays only a single column is used with each picture taking up the full width.
+On the largest screen, 4 columns are used to fill the screen with images.

 A simple white border is used as a mouse over effect to highlight a specific picture the user is interested in.